 - Students pursuing the English major with a WRL Concentration will complete a minimum of 12 courses (36 hours). - Students must have a cumulative minimum grade point average of 2.0 (C) for all courses in the major program and a minimum grade of C- for each individual major course.
-A minimum grade of C is required for English 3379. - All categories must be completed, and courses taken to fulfill Categories 1 4 may not be used to fulfill other categories. - 27 credit hours must be at 3000+ level. - 2 courses in the major (indicated with §) can overlap with 2 different GE Theme requirements. - Not all courses are offered every term: please consult with your advisor. - 1) English 3379 (Introduction to Writing, Rhetoric, & Literacy).
+A minimum grade of C is required for English 3379. - 27 credit hours must be at 3000+ level. - 6 credits (of 36) may overlap with GE Theme courses (indicated with a §). - Not all courses are offered every term: please consult with your advisor. - 1) English 3379 (Introduction to Writing, Rhetoric, & Literacy).
 3 credit hours.
 Fulfills GEN Embedded Literacy: Advanced Writing and Data Analysis. - 2) One pre-1800 literature course.
 3 credit hours.
 Select one of the following: